 Beginners: These firms do very little with advanced digital capabilities, but may be using more traditional systems such as ERP or e-commerce.
-Probably have a Twitter account and a Facebook page but not much in the way of real social business.
+They probably have a Twitter account and a Facebook page but not much in the way of real social business.
 They are also unlikely to have a digital-savvy leadership team in place so are not planning any type of transformation management.

 Fashionistas: Companies in this quadrant have implemented or experimented with many “sexy” digital applications – some creating value and others not.
 They most likely have not implemented these digital initiatives with a real strategy linking them all together because most are experiments or pilots – or perhaps are just “ticking the boxes” that they are “doing social media”

 Conservatives: Digital conservatives favour prudence over innovation.
 While they understand the need for a strong digital vision and governance and culture to match, they are not there yet.
 While they spend wisely, they are missing the advantages that can be realised from digital.

 Digerati: These companies are our digital stars!
 They understand not only how to drive value with digital transformation, they combine this with the right leadership, governance and culture to accelerate their work with digital technologies.
 In short, these companies have a strong digital culture and actually drive real revenue.

 These 4 types are shown below